PrefectHQ/prefect/docs/concepts/schedules.md

 !!! tip "The `Scheduler` does not affect execution"
     The Prefect Orion `Scheduler` service only creates new flow runs and places them in `Scheduled` states.
 It is not involved in flow or task execution.
 Making the `Scheduler` loop faster will not make flows start or run faster.

+If you change a schedule, previously scheduled flow runs that have not started are removed, and new scheduled flow runs are created to reflect the new schedule.

+To remove all scheduled runs for a flow deployment, update the deployment with no `schedule` parameter.